-In accordance with a Pediatric Research Equity Act requirement included in the NDA approval of OFIRMEV, we will conduct a post-marketing efficacy study of OFIRMEV in infants and neonates.
+In accordance with a Pediatric Research Equity Act requirement included in the NDA approval of OFIRMEV, we began enrolling patients in the third quarter of 2012 in a post-marketing efficacy study of OFIRMEV in infants and neonates.
 In addition, we plan to use the data from this study to satisfy a formal written request from the FDA under Section 505A of the U.S. Food, Drug and Cosmetic Act that was made as part of the approval process for OFIRMEV.
 The FDA has agreed to a due date for completion of this study in August 2015.
-Upon timely completion and the acceptance by the FDA of the data from this study, OFIRMEV will be eligible for an additional six months of marketing exclusivity.
+Upon timely completion and the acceptance by the FDA of the data from this study, OFIRMEV will be eligible for an additional six months of marketing exclusivity in the U.S.